 Finally, I want to also salute and extend our appreciation to the many employees within the Illinois higher education community for their continued commitment, dedication, and loyalty to our common mission, the education of our students, and to the many support systems that promote this goal.
-Many times these employees and support network go unnoticed, but will always remain a primary component in the delivery of our overall educational program.
+Many times these employees and support network go unnoticed, but will always remain a primary component in the delivery of the overall educational program at our excellent public universities.